nin0-dev/Docs/src/content/docs/storing-data/option-types.md

 ### Custom

-Custom settings can store absolutely anything and are not displayed in the settings UI.
+Custom settings can store any type and are not displayed in the settings UI.
 They can only be set programmatically.

 ```json
 settingName: {